digital-land/digital-land/content/portfolio/pattern/notices/index.md

   url: #
 ---

-This is the notices pattern, it is a collection of projects aimed at improving how people are notified about the planning applications submitted and reviewed in an area.
+These projects aim to improve how people are notified about the planning applications submitted and reviewed in an area.